blue-pho3nix/org2ip-asn/README.md

 ## Why several names help

-- A company is registered under many organization names: IBM alone appears as `IBM`, `IBM Cloud`, `IBM Deutschland GmbH`, `Compagnie IBM France SAS`, `IBM Singapore Pte Ltd`, and more.
+- A company is registered under many organization names.
+For example, IBM: `IBM`, `IBM Cloud`, `International Business Machines Corporation`, and more.
 - Each name you pass is looked up separately and the results merged, so list every entity and acquisition you want covered.

 ## Known gaps